This article was scientifically reviewed by Angela Lek

 What Are the Chances That I Will Pass Duchenne Muscular Dystrophy on to My Child?

 The risk of passing DMD onto your children depends on whether you're a male or female.
-Females have a 50 percent chance of passing the mutation down 6, creating a 25 percent chance that she will have a child with DMD.
+Female carriers have a 50 percent chance of passing the mutation down 5, creating a 25 percent chance that she will have a child with DMD.

 Men, on the other hand, have to have DMD to pass it down, and they can only pass it onto their daughters.
 These girls will then be carriers of the disease, but any sons that the male has will be unaffected as the X chromosome is only passed onto females.